jsa4000/Getting-Started-NodeJS/myapp/README.md

 First at all, you need to install NodeJS.

->In order to complete the installation, you will need to install both nodejs and npm pacakges.
-This is in the case you are doing the installation manually.
-And self-extracting the files of the installer into a folder.
+> In order to complete the installation, you will need to install both nodejs and npm pacakges.
+Only for the cases where you are doing the installation manually or self-extracting the contents of the installer into a folder.

 You can download all the packages  fromn the following URL. https://nodejs.org/en/